 All customer inquiries including new customers, current customers, and service cancellations:

-Email the WaTech Service Desk or call 360-753-2454 (toll free 1-888-241-7597) and ask to open a service request for Network services or cancel a Network service.
+Email the WaTech Support Center or call 855.WaTech1 or 360.586.1000 and ask to open a service request for Network services or cancel a Network service.
 Complete and submit the EDN Customer Request Form to help WaTech gather collaborative requirements.

 WaTech staff will contact you to capture detailed requirements and necessary information for your request, answer questions, and plan for the requested service or cancellation.